Resource

 • Stay safe on sulfasalazine by remembering to have regular blood test monitoring as advised by the consultant or clinical nurse specialist

-• Remember that contraception is still required if men taking sulfasalazine do not wish to father a child even though the sperm count is likely to be lowered
+• Contraception is still needed if men taking sulfasalazine do not wish to father a child even though their sperm count is likely to be lower

 Medicines in rheumatoid arthritis